triton-inference-server/model_navigator/docs/helm_charts.md

 ```

 Each generated charts is stored in separate catalogs and contains:
-- Charts for model inference,
+- Charts for model inference
-- Charts for inference tester,
+- Charts for inference tester
-- toolkit with additional scripts,
+- toolkit with additional scripts
-- Dockerfile which is used in deployment,
+- Dockerfile that is used in deployment

 Example:
 ```